wso2/performance-ei/README.md

 ei_host | The Enterprise Integrator IP
-ei_ssh_host | The ssh host for the API Manager node backend_ssh_host | The ssh host for the node with Netty HTTP Echo Service test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
+ei_ssh_host | The ssh host for the API Manager node backend_ssh_host | The ssh host for the node with Netty HTTP Echo Service netty_port | The port of Netty HTTP Echo Service.
+Default: 9000 test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
 This is used for JTL Splitter, which is from `performance-common` jmeter1_host | The hostname or IP of the JMeter Server 01